-The Muir Wood boys’ residential treatment program provides specialized care for boys 12-17 struggling with mental health issues such as depression, anxiety, trauma, attachment-based issues, self-harm, anger management, attention-deficit/hyperactivity disorder (ADHD), and dual-diagnosis conditions (a substance use disorder coupled with an underlying mental health diagnosis).
+The Muir Wood boys residential treatment program provides specialized care for boys 12-17 struggling with mental health issues such as depression, anxiety, trauma, attachment-based issues, self-harm, anger management, attention-deficit/hyperactivity disorder (ADHD), as well as “dual-diagnosis” defined as a substance use disorder coupled with an underlying mental health issue(s).

-While Muir Wood is the first treatment experience for many boys, others may have been enrolled in outpatient, residential, or wilderness programs or received individual therapy or psychiatry before arriving.
-Whether clients are new to mental healthcare or experienced with it, our goal is to provide individualized, dynamic, and impactful treatment in a gender-specific setting that is safe, nurturing, and effective.
-Muir Wood’s gender-specific setting helps boys feel more comfortable being emotionally vulnerable and expressive during treatment and removes the distraction of the opposite sex.
+While Muir Wood is the first treatment experience for many boys, others may have been enrolled in outpatient, residential, or wilderness programs or may have received individual therapy or psychiatry before arriving.
+Whether clients are new to behavioral healthcare or are experienced with it, our goal is to provide individualized, dynamic, and impactful treatment in a gender-specific setting that is safe, nurturing, and effective.
+Muir Wood’s gender-specific and gender-separate settings help boys feel more comfortable being emotionally vulnerable and expressive during treatment and remove the distraction of the opposite sex.

-Recognized nationally as a gold-standard of care, Muir Wood adheres to the rigorous ethical principles and good practice standards set forth by the National Association of Therapeutic Schools and Providers.
+Recognized nationally as a gold-standard of behavioral healthcare for teens, Muir Wood is accredited by the Joint Commission and adheres to the rigorous ethical principles and good practice standards set forth by the National Association of Therapeutic Schools and Providers.
 Read our Parents’ Guide to Selecting a Program to learn more about Muir Wood’s adherence to the highest quality standards of care.

 Muir Wood strives to empower boys to develop healthier coping skills to ensure that they will remain successful after their stay, remain committed to their recovery, and be able to address issues that may confront them as young adults.